A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Coupling the 3D fluid dynamics model with the 0D circulation model

-Conversely, the LA pressure $p_\text{LA}(t)$ appearing in Eq. \eqref{0D_QVENPUL} represents the pressure downwind the ``PUL VEN" RLC system, i.e. the one to be prescribed on the inlet sections of our 3D domain.
-We rename the latter as $p_\text{LA}^\text{in}(t)$ and it replaces $p_\text{IN}(t)$ in the inlet BC \eqref{neumann_bc_in}:
+Referring to Figure \ref{circuit_0D_3D}, the LA pressure $p_\text{LA}(t)$ of the 0D model, appearing in Eq. \eqref{0D_QVENPUL}, represents the pressure downwind the ``PUL VEN'' RLC system, i.e. the one to be prescribed on the inlet sections of our 3D domain.
+Thus, we rename the latter as $p_\text{LA}^\text{in}(t)$.
+Analogously, the systemic arterial pressure $p_\text{AR}^\text{SYS}(t)$, appearing in Eq. \eqref{0D_pARSYS} and \eqref{OD_QARSYS}, acts as the outlet pressure on the AA outlet section $\Gamma_t^\text{AA}$.
+Moreover, the flowrate $Q_\text{VEN}^\text{PUL}(t)$, appearing in Eq. \eqref{0D_pVENPUL} and \eqref{0D_QVENPUL}, represents the inlet flowrate in the 3D model.
+Similarly, the flowrate $Q_\text{AV}(t)$ in Eq.~\eqref{0D_pARSYS} represents the outlet flowrate in our 3D model.
+The interface conditions between the 3D and 0D models are then expressed as:

-The flowrate $Q_\text{VEN}^\text{PUL}(t)$, appearing in Eq. \eqref{0D_pVENPUL} and \eqref{0D_QVENPUL}, is the inlet flowrate $Q_\text{IN}(t)$ used as inlet BC for the 3D problem (see Eq. \eqref{dirichlet_bc_in}).
-Since in all the parts of the heartbeat mass conservation must be ensured, the inlet flowrate should match the volume time derivative of LA and LV in diastole (when the MV is open) and of the sole LA in systole (MV closed):